AaradhyaGitHub/React-PM-CRUD-App/docs/05_input_and_newProject.md

 ## Conclusion

 The `Input` component streamlines the creation of labeled input fields and textareas, while the `NewProject` component organizes the inputs and action buttons into a clean structure.
 The integration into `App.jsx` ensures a responsive layout with proper spacing using Tailwind CSS.
-Let me know if you need further refinements!